-In some parishes there may be a person who is a member of the parish team whose responsibility is to co-ordinate sacramental programs.
-Part of their role would be to liaise with the Parish SRE Co-ordinator, Catechists, the parish primary school REC, parents and other stakeholders in the preparation of children for the sacraments.
+In some parishes there may be a person who is a member of the parish team whose responsibility is to coordinate sacramental programs.
+Part of their role would be to liaise with the Parish SRE Co-ordinator, SRE teachers, the parish primary school REC, parents and other stakeholders in the preparation of children for the sacraments.